 - Tremor in hands and fingers

 Causes for hyperthyroidism are several and needs to be managed properly by an endocrinologist.
-Some of the possibilities includes autoimmune condition called Graves’ disease, and hashimoto’s’ thyroiditis.
-A toxic thyroid nodule is another possibilities for which further imaging tests are warranted.
+Some of the possibilities include an autoimmune condition called Graves’ disease, and Hashimoto’s thyroiditis.
+A toxic thyroid nodule is another possibility for which further imaging tests are warranted.

 What are thyroid nodules?

 A thyroid nodule occurs when cells overgrow to form a lump in the thyroid gland.
-There are several kinds of thyroid nodules which may either be solid, solid cystic, and cystic.
-Cystic nodules are fluid filled and generally benign.
+There are several kinds of thyroid nodules which may either be solid, solid cystic, or cystic.
+Cystic nodules are fluid-filled and generally benign.
 Thyroid nodules that are solid are more worrisome and will have to be monitored.
 We determine whether it is concerning for cancer by the current size, rate of growth, and sonographic features.
-On Dr. Varughese performs thyroid nodule ultrasounds and biopsies in the clinic when cancer is suspected.
+Dr. Varughese performs thyroid nodule ultrasounds and biopsies in the clinic when cancer is suspected.